 Winter Wear Although San Diego has mild winters, parents should plan ahead by purchasing the appropriate GPA winter wear for their student.
-Jackets, sweatshirts, sweaters and windshirts must be solid blue with the GPA embroidered logo or a neatly applied GPA logo patch and cannot have a hood.
+Jackets, sweatshirts, sweaters and windshirts must be solid blue with the GPA embroidered logo and cannot have a hood.
 A uniform shirt must be worn underneath any outer garments.
-All outerwear must be part of the GPA "optional" menu items.
+All outerwear must be part of the GPA-approved items.

-\ Students are not permitted to bring blankets of any kind to school.
+^{} Students are not permitted to bring blankets of any kind to school.

 Enforcement GPA will discipline those students who violate the dress code.
 Repeated violations of this code will be interpreted as disrespect and defiance of authority and the standards of our school, and will be treated as such.
 Which may warrant a lunch or after school detention, Saturday detention, in school or formal suspension.
-The site administrator or his/her designee will make final decisions regarding the implementation of this code.
+GPA Leadership will make final decisions regarding the implementation of this code.

-Exceptions Any exception to the above dress code must have prior administrative approval, including the wearing of team uniforms and class/spirit days.
+Exceptions Any exception to the above dress code must have prior GPA Leadership approval, including the wearing of team uniforms and class/spirit days.
 Leadership reserves the right to change the dress code at any time to adjust to appropriate/inappropriate fashion trends.